 While convenience stores, gas stations and vehicle repair facilities provide many benefits, they can have a severe quality of life impact when allowed too close to homes and other inappropriate locations.
 In fact, new stores and stations can even harm existing establishments, particularly when predatory pricing is employed to eliminate competition.

 In this webpage we offer advice on how homeowners, neighborhood associations, and even store or station owners can get the benefits of these establishments without the negative impacts.
 If you're looking for more then advice consider retaining CEDS to manage your campaign to design the impacts out of an otherwise sound proposal or to defeat a poorly-planned retail project.

 We can review a proposed convenience store, gas station or repair facility for the impacts listed below and more.
-An example of a CEDS analysis can be viewed by clicking: Waverly Woods win.
+An example of a CEDS analysis can be viewed by clicking: Gas Station-Convenience Store Strategy Analysis Example.
 This analysis prompted decision-makers to deny special exception-conditional use permits for a proposed convenience store-gas station.
 To see the many places around the nation where we've helped others, see the CEDS Case Map.

 Between our unique Politically Oriented Advocacy, Equitable Solutions and Smart Legal Strategy approaches we can triple the likelihood of success at a fraction of the cost.
 Contact us at Help@ceds.org or 410-654-3021 for a no-cost initial discussion of strategy options.

 The following will help you understand the context of these three uses.
 This context is critical to formulating a strategy to protect a neighborhood or the environment from the impacts of a convenience store, gas or service station proposed for the wrong site or suffering from a flawed design.